 - The Elder Scrolls III: Morrowind has the Netch, giant flying jellyfish that provide the page picture.
+The native Dunmer domesticate them and use their hides to make leather.
 They reappear in The Elder Scrolls V: Skyrim — Dragonborn, having drifted from Vvardenfell to Solstheim after Red Mountain blew its top.

 - Master of Orion III added a class of races called "Etherians" to the series, consisting of two races, the Eoladi and Imsaeis, who inhabited gas giants.
 The Eoladi were whale-like gas bags, while the Imsaeis were more like gigantic gaseous jellyfish.